 Our students are well-prepared for the complexities of a global marketplace.
-By emphasizing skills that are adept at managing different backgrounds, beliefs, and talents, we produce generations of graduates sought after for their ability to both lead and collaborate.
-(It’s one of things we do best.)
+By emphasizing skills that are adept at managing different backgrounds, beliefs and talents, we produce generations of graduates sought after for their ability to both lead and collaborate.

 We partner with a number of diversity pipeline organizations that work alongside the Tepper School team and our students in meeting the needs of an ever-changing society where our graduates will make an impact.